 Access log files without logging in to the application servers

-Q: What are the cloud resources powering my AWS Elastic Beanstalk application?
+Q: What are the Cloud resources powering my AWS Elastic Beanstalk application?

-that runs your application.
-The current version of AWS Elastic Beanstalk uses the Amazon Linux AMI or the Windows Server 2008 R2 AMI.
+AWS Elastic Beanstalk uses proven AWS features and services, such as Amazon EC2, Amazon RDS, Elastic Load Balancing, Auto Scaling, Amazon S3, and Amazon SNS, to create an environment that runs your application.
+The current version of AWS Elastic Beanstalk uses the Amazon Linux AMI or the Windows Server 2019.

 Q: What kinds of applications are supported by AWS Elastic Beanstalk?